dimitymiller/cac-openset/README.md

 ## Installation

 This code was developed with Python 3.6 on Ubuntu 16.04.
+It currently requires a GPU.

 ### Installing via conda environment (recommended)
 We have included the cac.yml file for the conda environment we used during this project.
 To create your own conda environment you can run: